Hashtag Web3 Logo

 Most DAOs exist in legal gray areas.
 Some jurisdictions have created frameworks:

 Legal uncertainty remains a significant challenge.
 If a DAO generates revenue, who pays taxes?
-If members vote to violate securities laws, who's liable?
+If members vote to violate securities laws, who is liable?
 These questions lack clear answers in most jurisdictions.

 DAO Treasury Diversification

-Many DAOs start with single-token treasuries (their own governance token).
+Many DAOs start with single-token treasuries.
 Smart DAOs diversify into:

 • Stablecoins for operational expenses